hybridly/hybridly/docs/guide/architecture.md

 └── composables/
 ```

-- Page components are located in `resources/pages` and may be nested.
+- view components are located in `resources/views` and may be nested.
 - Layout components are located in `resources/layouts`.
 - Util functions and composables are auto-imported.
 - The base Blade template is located at `resources/application/root.blade.php`.